-First, it helps to understand the reasons for donor fatigue.
+First, it helps to understand the reasons behind this phenomenon.
 There are some circumstances, like a change in the donor’s own financial situation, that you can do little about.
-In most cases, however, donor disengagement can be resolved with a heathly dose of sincere gratitude and a focus on improved communications.
+In most cases, however, donor disengagement can be resolved with a healthy dose of sincere gratitude and focus on improved communications.

 Let’s take a closer look at some ideas to minimize and prevent donor fatigue for your nonprofit.

 All donors are important, but when fatigue sets in with your VIP donors it can become costly.
-Just like at for-profit companies where the entire staff knows who the big customers are, everyone on your team should know exactly who your biggest donors are and be on the lookout for signs of donor fatigue (see above).
+Just like at for-profit companies where the entire staff knows who the big customers are, everyone on your team should know exactly who your biggest donors are, and be on the lookout for signs of donor fatigue.

 Read: 5 Ways to Develop Donors with a Culture of Gratitude Expressing gratitude is a crucial part of developing strong donor relationships.
 Use these five tips to mare sure it takes a central role in your fundraising plan.
 Read More →

 There's a big difference between thanking your donors and being truly thankful for your donor contributions.
 Most nonprofits do a pretty good of saying thank you, but it's important to keep in mind the significance of sincere gratitude.

 Sincere gratitude can be expressed by saying "thank you" along with a friendly two-handed handshake and deliberate eye contact.
 It may be accomplished over a casual lunch or through a gift of a small personalized item for their office.
 Handwritten notes always make a bigger impact than a printed or emailed letter.
 Donors need to know how valuable they are and how much you personally appreciate their involvement.

 Note: Following a "thank you" with a request for more money is one of the most insincere forms of gratitude.
 Avoid that at all costs.

 3. Avoid Undue Pressure